Pocotaligo in Jasper County, South Carolina — The American South (South Atlantic)

 Erected 2002 by S.C.
 Society Of The Military Order Of The Stars and Bars.
 (Marker Number 27-22.)

 Other nearby markers.
-At least General Robert E. Lee (about 600 feet away, measured in a direct line); " The Frampton Line " (approx. ¼ mile away); Southern Live Oak Tree (approx. ¼ mile away); The Frampton Lines (approx. 0.8 miles away); Battle of Coosawhatchie (approx. 4.2 miles away); Coosawhatchie (approx. 4.2 miles away); Sheldon Union Academy (approx. 4.7 miles away); Prince William's Parish Church (approx. 5.6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+General Robert E. Lee (about 600 feet away, measured in a direct line); " The Frampton Line " (approx. ¼ mile away); Southern Live Oak Tree (approx. ¼ mile away); The Frampton Lines / John Edward Frampton House (approx. 0.8 miles away); Battle of Coosawhatchie (approx. 4.2 miles away); Coosawhatchie (approx. 4.2 miles away); Sheldon Union Academy (approx. 4.7 miles away); Prince William's Parish Church (approx. 5.6 miles away).

 Regarding The Battle of Pocotaligo.
 Pocotaligo being on the Charleston and Savannah railroad, the only railroad in this section of the country at this time.
 The modern railroad bed runs generally north-south about a mile west of the marker location.